drubb/drupal-gitpod/instructions-8.md

 As soon as the installation is finished you'll be prompted to open the server port, either in your browser or in the preview panel.

-There's also a Drush one-time link to login into your site.
+There also will be a Drush one-time link to login into your site.